cogitor/cogitor.github.io/_posts/2016-03-08-know-your-options.md

 {% endcapture %}
 {% include code_snippet.html class="scala" code=my_include %}

 In the Scala implementation there are actually two types that inherit from Option: Some and None.
 Calling Option(value) is actually checking if the value is null and instantiating Some(value).
-So it's more less a matter of style if you prefer calling the Option methods or directly instantiating Some and None.
+So it's slightly safer to use Option instead of Some, but in this particular case it wouldn't make a difference.

+Edit: As mentioned in the comments, Scala offers [many more idiomatic ways](http://blog.originate.com/blog/2014/06/15/idiomatic-scala-your-options-do-not-match/) of using Options, and I recommend you to explore them.
+For instance, one way to write the same code as above would be using the fold method:

+{% capture my_include %}// let's extract the handling of the missing value for better readability def handleMissingValue() {
+  // log and raise metrics
+  // or throw an exception
+}

+val result: Option[Result] = calculation.getResult
+// the first argument is an expression that evaluates in case of None (usually a default value)
+// the second argument is an expression that should be executed if there is a value result.fold( handleMissingValue() )( res => res.doSomeWork() )
+{% endcapture %}
+{% include code_snippet.html class="scala" code=my_include %}

 ## When should I not use Options?